OutFlux/OutFlux-old/Readme.md

 ![Node Dependencies](https://david-dm.org/outflux/outflux.svg)
 [![CircleCI](https://circleci.com/gh/OutFlux/OutFlux.svg?style=shield)](https://circleci.com/gh/OutFlux/OutFlux)

-> OutFlux is a peer to peer based music streaming client/player similar to Popcorn Time for movies, created with Electron.
+> OutFlux is a peer to peer based music streaming client/player similar to Popcorn Time, but for music, created with Electron.
 Don't be suprised if the project dies.

 ## To Do
 ### Currently Implementing